mariad765/mini-game/README.md

 Playing instructions:

-1. Use space to jump
+1. Press space to jump

 2. Use arrows to rotate the island

-3. use
+3. Press "m" to change to mouse control